-- (a) An employee shall be entitled to have deductions from her/his salary assigned for the purchase of additional life insurance from the Employer's carrier, Canada Savings Bonds and/or RRSPs provided there is no additional cost to the Employer. - (b) Departments will be given the option to be on a twenty-six (26) pay periods system or a twenty-two (22) pay periods system by June 30th to take effect September of each year.
+(a) An employee shall be entitled to have deductions from her/his salary assigned for the purchase of additional life insurance from the Employer's carrier, Canada Savings Bonds and/or RRSPs provided there is no additional cost to the Employer.

+(b) In order to ensure the continuity of benefits, unless exceptional circumstances exist, salaries will be paid in twenty-six (26) pay periods.